twpayne/chezmoi/docs/COMPARISON.md

 chezmoi helps you bring your personal configuration to every environment that you're working in.
-In the same way that nobody would use an editor without an undo command, or develop software without a version control system, chemzoi brings the investment that you have made in mastering your tools to every environment that you work in.
+In the same way that nobody would use an editor without an undo command, or develop software without a version control system, chezmoi brings the investment that you have made in mastering your tools to every environment that you work in.